An exciting approach to theoretical spectroscopy: Acknowledgement

 The electron-phonon part of \exciting can capture the impact of \gls{epc} on the electronic structure, \ie the phonon-renormalized quasi-particle energies.
 In order to converge \gls{bz} integrals such as in~\cref{eq:fm-self-energy,eq:dw-self-energy}, \exciting employs Wannier-Fourier interpolation of electron energies, the dynamical matrices, and the electron-phonon matrix elements~\cite{Giustino2007}, including the long-range coupling in polar materials~\cite{Verdi2015} onto a dense integration grid.
-Furthermore, tetrahedron integration is used, which is free of the smearing parameter $\eta$ and allows for faster convergence with respect to the integration grid.
+Furthermore, tetrahedron integration is used, which does not require a smearing parameter and allows for faster convergence with respect to the integration grid.
 The Debye-Waller matrix elements are computed within the rigid-ion approximation, which avoids the evaluation of the second-order potential response.
-Self-energy calculation are MPI parallelized over both electron ($m$) and phonon ($\phmode$) bands and $\kk$-points.
+Self-energy calculations are MPI parallelized over both electron ($m$) and phonon ($\phmode$) bands and $\kk$-points.
 Thanks to the Wannier-Fourier interpolation, the electron wavevector $\kk$ is not restricted to the grid used in the underlying calculation of the electronic structure.
 In particular, $\kk$ can be set to be a high-symmetry path or the locations of band extrema.
-The single-particle energies $\epsilon$ can come from either \gls{ks}, hybrid functional, or $GW$ calculations.
-In~\cref{eq:ph-coupling-strength,eq:el-coupling-strength} the quasi-elastic approximation is considered for the coupling parameters $\lambda_{\phmode\qq}$ and $\lambda_{n\kk}$, \ie the phonon energies are assumed to be much smaller than the typical electron energies, and the difference between phonon absorption and emission is neglected. \exciting, however, also implements the coupling parameters for either absorption or emission processes.
+The single-particle energies $\epsilon$ can come from either \gls{ks}, \gls{gks}, or $GW$ calculations.
+In~\cref{eq:ph-coupling-strength,eq:el-coupling-strength}, the quasi-elastic approximation is considered for the coupling parameters $\lambda_{\phmode\qq}$ and $\lambda_{n\kk}$, \ie the phonon energies are assumed to be much smaller than the typical electron energies, and the difference between phonon absorption and emission is neglected.
+However, in \exciting, also the coupling parameters for either absorption or emission processes are implemented.